What is distribution?

 What is marketing distribution?

-What is marketing distribution
+, What is distribution?

 Marketing distribution isn’t quite the same as product distribution.
 Distribution channels in marketing are about the four Ps – product, promotion, price and placement (the distribution).
 This is important for businesses, because it is to do with how the products and services are made available to the end customer.